Avian influenza (bird flu)

 Influenza A(H5N1) in Canada

 On 13 November 2024, the Public Health Agency of Canada confirmed avian influenza A(H5N1) in an individual living in British Columbia.
 This is the first domestically acquired human case of avian influenza A(H5N1) in Canada.
 The case did not live on a farm or have contact with commerical poultry flocks.
-Please see the avian influenza in brief article for further details.
+Please see our Topics in Brief article for further details on avian influenza.

 Influenza A(H9N2) in Ghana